JocelynS371/comp0035-cw1-i-JocelynS371/coursework1/data.md

 However, it might be appropiate to store date, now rounded down, into an interger type.
 This reduce the possible error and is convinent.
 The function used is from to_numeric.
 Using the parameter downcast, we converted the floating date into a interger date.

-## exploring data
+## Exploring data

 I attempted to spot outlier using the describe function, however, I found the output to be too vague.
 Therefore, instead of the function, I wrote a for loop to create a histogram for each column in each dataset.
 There is no obvious outlier and all the continous data followed a rough normal disturbution shape.
+A noticeable point is that the data is missing in some date:
+![Date_Hist]